Sistrurus miliarius: Description

-S. miliarius is a small species, with adults usually growing to 40–60 cm in total length (including tail).
+Sistrurus miliarius is a small species, but bulky in width, with adults usually growing to 40–60 cm in total length (including tail).
 The maximum reported total length is 78.8 cm (Klauber, 1972).
 Snellings and Collins (1997) reported a specimen of S. m. barbouri measuring 80.3 cm, but it had been in captivity for over 12 years.
 The largest S. m. barbouri reported by Gloyd (1940) was a specimen measuring 63.8 cm from St. Petersburg, Florida.
 Shine (1978) suggested that in some populations, males may be larger than females, but a later study by Bishop et al. (1996) did not find sexual dimorphism of any kind in a population in Volusia County, Florida.
+It is currently theorized that the lack of sexual dimorphism in the species is due to the fact that both males and females experience selective pressures to be of a larger size.

 At midbody, the rows of dorsal scales usually number 23.
 The dorsal pattern consists of a series of oval or subcircular spots with somewhat regular edges.
 The spots on the flanks are mostly round and not much higher than they are wide.
 Belly pigmentation towards the rear is more limited to indistinct blotches found on pairs of adjacent scales.
-Juveniles' color patterns are similar to the adults, although they may be paler or more vividly marked, and the tips of their tails are yellow.
+The juvenile color pattern is similar to the adult, although it may be paler or more vividly marked, and the tip of the tail is yellow.

 Common names

-Common names for S. miliarius include pygmy rattlesnake, ground rattlesnake, hog-nosed rattlesnake, little rattlesnake, miliar(y) rattlesnake, North American smaller rattlesnake, oak-leaf rattler, pygmy ground rattlesnake, small rattlesnake, southeastern ground rattlesnake, southern ground rattlesnake, southern pygmy rattlesnake, spotted rattler, spotted rattlesnake, southern rattlesnake.
+Common names for Sistrurus miliarius include pygmy rattlesnake, ground rattlesnake, hog-nosed rattlesnake, little rattlesnake, miliar(y) rattlesnake, North American smaller rattlesnake, oak-leaf rattler, pygmy ground rattlesnake, small rattlesnake, southeastern ground rattlesnake, southern ground rattlesnake, southern pygmy rattlesnake, spotted rattler, spotted rattlesnake, southern rattlesnake.

 Older common names might include bastard rattlesnake, nipple snake, Carolina ground rattlesnake, brick red rattlesnake, Carolina pygmy rattlesnake, Catesby's small snake, dwarf rattlesnake, eastern pygmy rattlesnake, grey rattlesnake, and ground rattler (Garman, 1887).

+Etymology

+The specific name, miliarius, is derived from Latin and means millet or millet-like, perhaps referring to the blotched patterns described in the species.

 Geographic range

-S. miliarius is found in the Southeastern United States from southern and eastern North Carolina, south through peninsular Florida and west to East Texas and Oklahoma.
+Sistrurus miliarius is found in the Southeastern United States from southern and eastern North Carolina, south through peninsular Florida and west to East Texas and Oklahoma.
 The type locality given is "Carolina".
 Schmidt (1953) proposed that this be restricted to "Charleston, South Carolina".

 Habitat

 Sistrurus miliarius reportedly inhabits flatwoods, sandhills, mixed forests, and floodplains, and is also found near lakes and marshes.
+Due to a need for cover pygmy rattlesnakes may prefer more densely vegetated areas.